 Despite that focus, my Master’s thesis was actually focused on the Demarcation Problem (within the Philosophy of Science) and was entitled “The Pseudo-Death of the Demarcation Problem: An Analysis of the Concentric Circle Model of Demarcation (CCMD).”

 Currently, my goals are to prepare for a PhD program in Philosophy in hopes of eventually teaching and doing original research.
-I haven’t narrowed down the schools/programs to which I am going to apply (serious suggestions always welcome!), but I do know that I need to take the GRE again soon. *sigh* C’est la vie.

 C. My Curriculum Vitae

-Curriculum Vitae (last updated March 2020)
+Curriculum Vitae (last updated Fall 2021)